harryleelhl/Credit_Risk_Analysis/README.md

 ## Summary

 The model with the highest accuracy score was the Easy Ensemble Classifier.
-The accuracy scores of the first four resampling models are very low compared to the last two Ensemble models.
+<br>The accuracy scores of the first four resampling models are very low compared to the last two Ensemble models.
-The high risk recall was at 93%.
+<br>The high risk recall was at 93%.
-None of the models could precisely predict high risk predictions.
+<br>None of the models could precisely predict high risk predictions.
-The low risk precision is 100% in all the models due to high numbers.
+<br>The low risk precision is 100% in all the models due to high numbers.

 I would recommend none of these models to predict credit risk.
 But the last two model (Ensemble models) would be better among the selection of these 6 models.